londonhackspace/hackspace-foundation-sites/README.md

     chmod -R 777 ./var

+## letting apache add ldap users (!)

+use visudo to add this:

+    www-data ALL=(root) NOPASSWD:NOSETENV: /var/www/hackspace-foundation-sites/bin/ldap-add.sh, /var/www/hackspace-foundation-sites/bin/ldap-delete.sh

+It might be better to have a non-root user to do this, ideally we'd not give user or group www-data read access to /etc/smbldap-tools/smbldap_bind.conf

 ## Configuring MediaWiki users panel
 Create a file in ./var/mediawiki.php with the $type, $server, $username,
 $password, $database, and $path variables set (where $type is a string